ArchipelagoMW/Archipelago/worlds/yachtdice/docs/en_YachtDice.md

 # Yacht Dice

-Yacht Dice is a straightforward game, custom-made for Archipelago, where you cast your dice to chart a course for high scores, unlocking valuable treasures along the way.
-Discover more dice, extra rolls, multipliers, and unlockable categories to navigate the game's depths.
+Welcome to Yacht Dice, the ultimate dice-rolling adventure in Archipelago!
+Cast your dice, chase high scores, and unlock valuable treasures.
+Discover new dice, extra rolls, multipliers, and special scoring categories to enhance your game.
 Roll your way to victory by reaching the target score!

-## Where is the settings page?

-The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.

-## What is considered a location check in Yacht Dice?
+## Understanding Location Checks

-Location checks are reaching certain scores for the first time.
-The score target for the next check is shown on the website.
+In Yacht Dice, location checks happen when you hit certain scores for the first time.
+The target score for your next location check is always displayed on the website.

-## When the player receives an item, what happens?

-An item can either be extra dice, extra rolls, extra score multipliers or the unlock of a scoring category.
-These items allow for sailing towards even higher scoress for even more loot.
-There are other items too, like extra points, lore, fun facts etc.
+## Items and Their Effects
+When you receive an item, it could be extra dice, extra rolls, score multipliers, or new scoring categories.
+These boosts help you sail towards higher scores and more loot.
+Other items include extra points, lore, and fun facts to enrich your journey.

-## What is the victory condition?
+## Winning the Game

-Reaching the target score completes the game.
-There are options for setting the location of the target score.
-The target score is displayed on the website.
+Victory in Yacht Dice is all about reaching the target score.
+You can set your own target score, which is displayed on the website.
+Once you hit it, you've conquered the game!

+## How to Access Settings
+Need to tweak your game?
+Head over to the [player settings page](../player-settings) for all your configuration options and to export your config file.